-- Commercial 1-4 Family loans consist of residential single-family, duplex, triplex, and fourplex rental properties and totaled \$206.2 million as of December 31, 2023.
+- Commercial 1-4 Family loans consist of residential single-family, duplex, triplex, and fourplex rental properties and totaled \$197.3 million as of December 31, 2024.
 Risk characteristics are driven by rental housing demand as well as economic and employment conditions.
-These properties exhibit greater risk than multi-family properties due to fewer income sources. - The Hotel portfolio is comprised of all lodging establishments and totaled \$357.1 million as of December 31, 2023.
+These properties exhibit greater risk than multi-family properties due to fewer income sources. - The Hotel portfolio is comprised of all lodging establishments and totaled \$389.7 million as of December 31, 2024.
 Risk characteristics relate to the demand for both business and personal travel. - Multi-family consists of 5 or more family residential apartment lending.
-The portfolio totaled \$189.2 million as of December 31, 2023.
+The portfolio totaled \$240.9 million as of December 31, 2024.
 Risk characteristics are driven by rental housing demand as well as economic and employment conditions. - Non-residential commercial real estate includes properties such as retail, office, warehouse, storage, healthcare, entertainment, religious, and other nonresidential commercial properties.
 The non-residential product type is further segmented into owner- and non-owner occupied properties.
-Nonresidential non-owner occupied commercial real estate totaled \$680.6 million while nonresidential owner-occupied commercial real estate totaled \$240.3 million as of December 31, 2023.
+Nonresidential non-owner occupied commercial real estate totaled \$707.3 million while nonresidential owner-occupied commercial real estate totaled \$233.5 million as of December 31, 2024.
 Risk characteristics relate to levels of consumer spending and overall economic conditions.

 The Company categorizes commercial loans by industry according to the North American Industry Classification System ("NAICS") to monitor the portfolio for possible concentrations in one or more industries.
 Management monitors industry concentrations against internally established risk-based capital thresholds.
-As of December 31, 2023, City National was within its internally designated concentration limits.
-As of December 31, 2023, City National's loans to borrowers within the Lessors of Nonresidential Buildings categories exceeded 10% of total loans (15%).
-No other NAICS industry classification exceeded 10% of total loans as of December 31, 2023.
+As of December 31, 2024, City National was within its internally designated concentration limits.
+As of December 31, 2024, City National's loans to borrowers within the Lessors of Nonresidential Buildings (14%) and Lessors of Residential Buildings and Dwellings (11%) categories exceeded 10% of total loans.
+No other NAICS industry classification exceeded 10% of total loans as of December 31, 2024.
 Management also monitors non-owner occupied commercial real estate as a percent of risk based capital (based upon regulatory guidance).
-At December 31, 2023, the Company had \$1.5 billion of commercial loans classified as non-owner occupied and was within its designated concentration threshold.
+At December 31, 2024, the Company had \$1.5 billion of commercial loans classified as non-owner occupied and was within its designated concentration threshold.

-Residential real estate loans increased \$51.3 million from December 31, 2022 to \$1.79 billion at December 31, 2023, excluding \$43.4 million of residential real estate loans acquired from Citizens.
-Residential real estate loans include loans for the purchase or refinance of consumers' residence and first-priority home equity loans allow consumers to borrow against the equity in their home.
-These loans primarily consist of single family three- and five-year adjustable rate mortgages with terms that amortize up to 30 years.
+Residential real estate loans increased \$35.5 million from December 31, 2023 to \$1.82 billion at December 31, 2024.
+Residential real estate loans include loans for the purchase or refinance of consumers' residence and first-priority home equity loans that allow consumers to borrow against the equity in their home.
+These loans primarily consist of single family fiveand seven-year adjustable rate mortgages with terms that amortize up to 30 years.
 City National also offers fixed-rate residential real estate loans.
 Residential purchase real estate loans are generally underwritten to comply with Fannie Mae and Freddie Mac guidelines, while first priority home equity loans are underwritten with typically less documentation, lower loan-to-value ratios and shorter maturities.
 Additionally, the Company periodically purchases residential mortgage loans.
 The credit and collateral documents for each potential purchased loan are reviewed to ensure the credit metrics are acceptable to management.
-At December 31, 2023, \$23 million of the residential real estate loans were for properties under construction.
+At December 31, 2024, \$7.5 million of the residential real estate loans were for properties under construction.